Pavla-vev/en-for-designers/00-composition/img/fpo.md

 The space is between about 0,5 cm.

 ## Step 1

-- The first is the some as the second by the top of the rectangle is on the some line as the top of the first are.
+he first is the some as the second by the top of the rectangle is on the some line as the top of the first are.
 And is about 4 cm.
 ## Step 2
 - The second is tallen.
 The bottom of the first and second rectangles are on the same line.
 It is cca 7 cm tall.
 ## Step 3